TimKoornstra/FinTwitBERT/README.md

 ```

 ## Contributing
 Contributions are welcome!
 If you have a feature request, bug report, or proposal for code refactoring, please feel free to open an issue on GitHub.
-I appreciate your help in improving this project.
+We appreciate your help in improving this project.

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.